fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

 ### Alternative: ``... and ... `` for more declarations

-One sytntac alternative that was considered was  allowing ``and`` to join more declaration forms, e.g.
+One syntax alternative that was considered was  allowing ``and`` to join more declaration forms, e.g.

 ```fsharp